ThibeauK/forumistic-blog/posts/post5.md

 As a graphic designer I plea for these frictional machines.
 This loathing I feel against our new smooth technology is what energizes my research.
 All-encompassing devices don't create interesting forms.
 They struggle.
 In the same vein of a kid combining all the paints expecting a beautifull rainbow.
-Instead creating a brown stane.
+Instead creating a brown stain.
 A technological device with a smaller toolbox could more simply express their purpose.
 The question becoming not why but how a machine could succeed in parading its internal function as an external aesthetic.